sjentsch/lsjDocs/Ch12/Ch12_Regression_03.rst

    The left panel shows the sleep-grumpiness scatterplot from :numref:`fig-scatterplot2` with the best fitting regression line drawn over the top.
 Not surprisingly, the line goes through the middle of the data.
-In contrast, panel b shows the same data, but with a very poor choice of regression line drawn over the top.
+In contrast, the right panel shows the same data, but with a very poor choice of regression line drawn over the top.

 .. ----------------------------------------------------------------------------